wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 = If i want to use my own facebook app id, what should i do? =

 To update your facebook app id for the plugin, go to Admin left sidebar, menu 'FbShareLike' and update option there.

-If you want to change the default button position[bottom of product summary] to position after product title, just checked the option 'show button after product title'.
+= If i want to change the default button position[bottom of product summary] to position after product title, what should i do? =

+You can check the option 'show button after product title' at 'FbShareLike' section.

 == Upgrade Notice ==